DrawZeroPoint/RoTools/README.md

 This module provides the entrance ports of the RoTools package.
 It is a middleware that allows using rotools python interface in ROS environment.
 It provides:

-- A [MoveIt server](scripts/roport_moveit_server.py) for controlling the robot's single kinematic chain.
+- [MoveIt server](scripts/roport_moveit_server.py) for controlling the robot's single kinematic chain.
-- A [control server](src/roport_control_server.cpp) simultaneously controlling multiple kinematic chains of the robot.
+- [control server](src/roport_control_server.cpp) simultaneously controlling multiple kinematic chains of the robot.
-- A [sensing server](scripts/roport_sensing_server.py) that bridges the perception modules outside the ROS environment (like those run in Python3) to ROS via HTTP.
+- [sensing server](scripts/roport_sensing_server.py) that bridges the perception modules outside the ROS environment (like those run in Python3) to ROS via HTTP.
-- A [task scheduler](src/roport_task_scheduler.cpp) using behavior tree for task scheduling.
+- [task scheduler](src/roport_task_scheduler.cpp) using behavior tree for task scheduling.
   A bunch of general purpose services are provided for building the task map fast.
-- A [xsens server](scripts/roport_xsens_server.py) converting the live stream from Xsens's MVN Awinda motion capture suit to ROS pose messages.
+- [xsens server](scripts/roport_xsens_server.py) converting the live stream from Xsens's MVN Awinda motion capture suit to ROS pose messages.
 - Hardware/Simulation interfaces adapted for a variety types of robots.